The Media and Entertainment Law Review: Belarus

 Access to government information may be limited at the government's discretion via the use of the accreditation mechanism.
 The Mass Media Law defines accreditation as a confirmation of mass media journalists' right to cover events organised by state bodies, political parties, other public associations or legal entities, as well as other events within and outside the country's boundaries.

 Belarus journalists obtain accreditation for specific events.
-To pursue their professional activities, foreign journalists are subject to mandatory accreditation by the Ministry of Foreign Affairs under the procedure established by the Regulation on the procedure of accreditation of journalists of the foreign mass media in the Republic of Belarus, adopted by the Resolution of the Council of Ministers of 25 December 2008 No. 2015.
-A foreign journalist can achieve permanent (one year or more) or temporary (up to two months) accreditation, depending on his or her functions.
+To pursue their professional activities, foreign journalists are subject to mandatory accreditation by the Ministry of Foreign Affairs under the procedure established by the Regulation on the Procedure of Accreditation of Journalists of the Foreign Mass Media.21 Depending on his or her functions, a foreign journalist can achieve permanent accreditation (for a period of up to one year with a possible extension of up to three years) or temporary accreditation (for the period of performance of the professional duties on Belarus territory, but not for more than 14 days).

 The Mass Media Law does not allow unjustified refusal of accreditation.
 However, since there are no unified criteria in the legislation, government agencies can make their own decisions in the absence of specific procedures for the appeal of refusals.